 That narrow, unloved alley down the side of your Victorian terrace... it just feels like wasted space, doesn't it?
 You've probably dreamt of transforming that skinny strip of land into a bright, light-filled kitchen or family room.

-Well, that's where a side-return extension comes in.
+Well, that's where a side-return modular house extension comes in.
 It’s the project that finally turns those dark, narrow galley kitchens into the kind of spacious, light-filled rooms you see on Instagram.

-So, let's get to grips with what's actually involved.
+So, let's get to grips with what's actually involved and how we at Vita Modular can help!.
 We'll cover the planning headaches, the costs, and the fun design bits.
 By the end, you'll know if it's the right move for you.

 First Things First: What is a Side-Return Extension?